-Objectives: To assess the changing incidence of breast cancer in young patients (40 and under) at Surrey and Sussex Healthcare NHS Trust, which serves a population of approximately 600,000 patients.
+Aim: To assess the changing incidence of breast cancer in young patients (40 and under) at Surrey and Sussex Healthcare trust, which serve a population of approximately 600,000 patients.

-Method: Retrospective case series of all patients 40 and under diagnosed with breast cancer in 1 year between 01/08/2018-31/07/2019 and 01/08/2023-31/07/2024, using a PACS search.
-The incidence, demographics, BRCA status, cancer sub-type and disease multifocality were analysed for associations by reviewing pre- and post-operative clinical documentation.
+Methods: Retrospective case series of all patients 40 and under diagnosed with breast cancer in 1 year between 01/07/2018-30/06/2019 and 01/07/2023-30/06/2024, using PACS search system.
+The incidence, demographics, BRCA status, cancer subtype and disease multifocality were analysed for associations by reviewing pre- and post-operative clinical documentation.

-Results: In 2018-2019 eight patients between 27-40 years old presented to our symptomatic service with breast cancer.
-Two patients tested positive for BRCA 1, one patient tested positive for BRCA 2.
-Tumour subtype included luminal A, HER 2 enriched and Triple negative subtypes.
+Results: In 2018-2019 eight patients between 27-39 years old presented to our symptomatic service with breast cancer.
+Two patients tested positive for BRCA 1 and one patient tested positive for BRCA 2.
+Tumour subtype included luminal subtypes and triple negative.
 The tumour grade ranged between G1-3.
-In 2023-2024 the incidence increased to twenty-one patients, ranging between 30-40 years old.
-Two patients tested positive for BRCA 1, one patient for BRCA 2, and one patient for CHEK2 mutation.
-Tumour subtypes included luminal A, luminal B, HER2 enriched and triple negative subtypes.
-The grade ranged from G1-G3.
+In 2023-2024, the incidence increased to nineteen patients, ranging between 30-40 years old.
+Two patients tested positive for BRCA 1, one patient for BRCA 2, and one for CHEK2 mutation.
+Tumour subtypes included luminal subtypes, HER 2 enriched and triple negative subtypes.
+The grade ranged from G2-G3.

-Discussion: Our study showed a 2.6 fold increase in breast cancer incidence in young patients in 2023-2024 compared to 2018-2019.
-The underlying cause is likely multifactorial and includes increased breast awareness, improved diagnosis, some COVID delay in presentation, and a true increase in incidence.
-Whilst some researchers have suggested that there is an increase in ER +ve breast cancers amongst young women (<50), the majority of our young patients were ERO.
+Discussion: Our study showed a 2.375 fold increase in breast cancer incidence in young patients in 2023-2024 compared to 2018-2019.
+The underlying cause is likely multifactorial and includes increased breast cancer awareness, improved diagnosis, some COVID delay in presentation, and a true increase in incidence.
+Whilst some researchers have suggested that there is an increase in ER+ breast cancers amongst young women (<50), the majority of our young patients were ERO.